SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 - ICMP Ping to these agents failed: X (where X is is the summary of regarding agents).

-- ICMP Ping to these agents returned response but the round-trip time was bigger than 50ms: X (where X is the summary of regarding agents and the round-trip time).
+- ICMP Ping round-trip time was bigger than 50ms: X (where X is the summary of regarding agents and the round-trip time).

 ### Not Executed